KhayaDillon/rails-reading-list-manager-project/planner.md

-x-adding book as 'finished' doesn't change the pages left or current page and the status is 'currently reading' but it's still in finished reading self x-a book that was 'finished' and the status changed to 'plan to reading' doesn't change current page to 0 x-a book that was 'finished' and the status changed to 'plan to reading', shelf to custom one, doesn't change status and doesn't change current page to 0
--what to do in scenario status is plan to read and shelf is finished
-- on hold should have a current page
+x-adding book as 'finished' doesn't change the pages left or current page and the status is 'currently reading' but it's still in finished reading self x-a book that was 'finished' and the status changed to 'plan to reading' doesn't change current page to 0 x-a book that was 'finished' and the status changed to 'plan to reading', shelf to custom one, doesn't change status and doesn't change current page to 0 x-what to do in scenario status is plan to read and shelf is finished x-on hold should have a current page x-finished status and user lowers page number

+x-Books newly added to shelves should starts off as Plan to Read x-book added to Finished shelf from book collections